Does Medicare Cover Raised Toilet Seats ?

 Free assistance with understanding Medicare

-Medicaid for home care, is called “Home and Community Based Services” (HCBS), “Waivers” or “1915 Waivers”.
+Health Care programs for in the home are called “Home and Community Based Services” (HCBS), “Waivers” or “1915 Waivers”.

 - their own home